rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 slug: "/2020-05-06-"
 categories:
   - "newsletters"
-summary:
+summary: It was a huge month for blockchain Rust!
+It seems like we've all been productive sitting at home hacking.
+We've seen so many interesting developments, hopefully captured them all in this report.
+There were significant developments for several Rust blockchain projects.

 ---

-# RiB Newsletter #11 - April 2020

 Welcome to the #11 edition of Rust in Blockchain, the hypest newsletter about the hypest tech. <!--[Previous: #10](/newsletters/2020-04-01-keep-calm-and-hack-more). -->

 Wow, it was a huge month for blockchain Rust!
 It seems like we've all been productive sitting at home hacking.
 We've seen so many interesting developments, hopefully captured them all in this report.

 There were significant developments for several Rust blockchain projects: